campanam/RatesTools/README.md

 Preprint available on *bioRxiv*. doi: [10.1101/2022.07.18.500472](https://doi.org/10.1101/2022.07.18.500472).

 ## Conda-Assisted Installation
 We provide a configuration profile "conda" in the default configuration file (`nextflow.config`) that installs all dependencies using [Conda](https://docs.conda.io/en/latest/).
-Using this profile, the user only needs to install [Nextflow](https://www.nextflow.io/) [1], Conda and the RatesTools pipeline:
+As of RatesTools 1.0.0, we recommend (and default to) the use of [Mamba](https://mamba.readthedocs.io/en/latest/) for environment construction.
+Using this profile, the user only needs to install [Nextflow](https://www.nextflow.io/) [1], Conda/Mamba and the RatesTools pipeline:

 Install Nextflow: `curl -s https://get.nextflow.io | bash`
-Install Conda: See installation instructions [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html)
+Install Conda (and/or Mamba): See installation instructions [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) and [here](https://mamba.readthedocs.io/en/latest/installation.html#installation)
 Pull the current version of the RatesTools pipeline: `nextflow pull campanam/RatesTools -r main`

 ## Manual Pipeline Installation
 We explicitly list software dependencies here as no installation system (e.g. via Conda or containerization) is universally supported across all computing architectures.

 ### Install Nextflow, Ruby and R
-RatesTools requires [Nextflow](https://www.nextflow.io/) [1] v. >= 20.10.0, [Ruby](http://www.ruby-lang.org) v. >= 2.6.3, [R](https://www.r-project.org/) [2] v.
+RatesTools requires [Nextflow](https://www.nextflow.io/) [1] v. >= 23.10.0, [Ruby](http://www.ruby-lang.org) v. >= 3.2.2, [R](https://www.r-project.org/) [2] v.
 4.0.2 and [Bash](https://www.gnu.org/software/bash/) v. >= 4.2.46(2)-release.
 Basic instructions for installing these languages are copied below.
 We recommend installing Ruby using the [Ruby Version Manager](https://rvm.io).
 See the official language documentation should you need help installing these languages.

 Install Nextflow: `curl -s https://get.nextflow.io | bash`
 Install the latest Ruby using Ruby Version Manager: `curl -sSL https://get.rvm.io | bash -s stable --ruby`